Uday-461/portfolio/content/post/product-is-systems-design/index.md

 - Time-to-result decreased 60%
 - Collaboration increased 500%

-The magic wasn't in individual features—it was in how they worked together as a system.
+The magic wasn't in individual features-it was in how they worked together as a system.

 ## Systems Principles for Product Building